IMMC-UWaterloo/ARCGen/README.md

 The characteristic average of the input signals is defined as the mean value at each normalized arc-length.
 The response corridors are the envelope of all ellipses.
 As there is no closed-form way of extracting this envelope, a marching-squares algorithm is used to extract this envelope numerically.
 Because the envelope is extracted numerically, it is important that the number of resampling points (`nResamplePoints`) is large enough to ensure that ellipses are sufficiently overlapped to provide a smooth, realistic envelope.
 Similarly, the resolution of the marching squares grid (`CorridorRes`) should be fine enough to capture the shape of the ellipses correctly.
 This last feature is similar to ensuring that the mesh of a finite element or computational fluid dynamics simulation is fine enough to resolve features.

 # Change Log

+## V 1.5.0
+Version 1.5.0 of ARCGen sees incremental improvement over previous versions.
+In addition to switching from calendar versioning to semantic versioning, ARCGen 1.5.0 now performs signal registration with 2 control points by default if `nWarpCtrlPts` is not otherwise defined.
+Additionally, the default number of resampling points and corridor grid resolution are both increased to 250 points from 150.
+All three of these parameters can be changed using the appropriate name-value pair arguments.
+These changes do not change any of the underlying behaviour of ARCGen, but are intended to ensure new users get better results more quickly.

+Additionally, the `README.md` has been updated to increase clarity and get new users up and running more quickly.

+ - `nResamplePoints` default value changed to 250 from 100.
+ - `CorridorRes` default value changed to 250 from 100.
+ - `nWarpCtrlPts` default value changed to 2 from 0 (signal registration disabled)

 ## R2023a
 R2023a introduces a completely revised algorithm for envelope splitting.
 The revised algorithm is unconditionally stable and operates on the concept of ray-polygon interception.
 In short, if the envelope of all ellipses found with the marching squares algorithm does not intercept the computed characteristic average, rays are projected from the start and/or end of the characteristic average to determine where the envelope should be split into inner and outer corridors.
 Previously, a simpler algorithm was used that was shown to be effective in most cases, but was only guaranteed to function in all circumstances.